-103. At all material times during the Queensland Claim Period, the Uber Entities knew of the essential matters comprising the:

-- (a) commission of the offences against s 15 of the Queensland Transport Actby UberX Partners as alleged in paragraphs 95-96; and/or - (b) commission of offences against s 27 of the Queensland Transport Act by UberX Partners as alleged in paragraph 98; and/or - (c) commission of the offences against s 70 of the Queensland Transport Act (as in force at the applicable time) by UberX Partners as alleged in paragraphs 101-102.
+- 103. At all material times during the Queensland Claim Period, each of the Uber Entities knew of the essential matters comprising the: - (a) commission of the offences against s 15 of the Queensland Transport Act by UberX Partners as alleged in paragraphs 95-96; and/or - (b) commission of offences against s 27 of the Queensland Transport Act by UberX Partners as alleged in paragraph 98; and/or - (c) commission of the offences against s 70 of the Queensland Transport Act (as in force at the applicable time) by UberX Partners as alleged in paragraphs 101-102.

-- As to knowledge of UberX Partners' use of motor vehicles to carry passengers for a fare in the course of a trade or business, the Plaintiff refers to Part B. - 2.
-As to knowledge of UberX Partners' lack of any accreditation, the Plaintiff refers to: - a. particulars 4(a), 4(d)-4(f), 4(h) and 4(j)-4(t) to paragraph 94; and - b. particulars 2(b)-(d) to paragraph 95. - 3.
-As to knowledge of UberX Partners' lack of any driver authorisation, or appropriate driver authorisation, the Plaintiff refers to particular 4 to paragraph 94. - 4.
-As to knowledge of UberX Partners' lack of any licence or permit, the Plaintiff refers to: - a. particular 4 to paragraph 101; - the collection of information from and about UberX Partners and their vehicles, including the licence plate number of their vehicle, as alleged in paragraph 32; and - c. the display of information about UberX Partners and their vehicles, including the licence plate number of the vehicle, in the Uber app, as alleged in paragraph 46. - 5.
+- 1. The knowledge of each of the Uber Entities of the use by UberX Partners of motor vehicles to carry passengers for a fare in the course of a trade of business is to be inferred from the fact that the Uber Entities combined to achieve the commencement and operation of UberX in each of the Australian States, as alleged in Part B. - 2.
+As to knowledge of UberX Partners' lack of any accreditation, the Plaintiff refers to the allegations in paragraph 57 and the particulars thereto. - 3.
+As to knowledge of UberX Partners' lack of any driver authorisation, or appropriate driver authorisation, the Plaintiff refers to the allegations in paragraph 57 and the particulars thereto. - 4.
+As to knowledge of UberX Partners' lack of any licence or permit, the Plaintiff refers to the allegations in paragraph 57 and the particulars thereto. - 5.
 Further particulars may be provided after discovery. - 104.
-At all material times from at least April 2014 and throughout the Queensland Claim Period, the Uber Entities did or omitted to do acts for the purpose of enabling or aiding UberX Partners, aided UberX Partners and/or counselled or procured UberX Partners to commit the offences against ss 15, 27 and 70 of the Queensland Transport Act as alleged in paragraphs 95-96, 98 and 101-102: - (a) by reason of the matters referred to in the preceding paragraph; and - (b) by reason that one or more of the Uber Entities did the following acts:
+At all material times from at least April 2014 and throughout the Queensland Claim Period, Uber Inc, Uber B.V., Rasier Operations, Rasier Pacific (from about 21 December 2015) and, further or alternatively, one or more of the other Uber Entities did or omitted to do acts for the purpose of enabling or aiding UberX Partners, aided UberX Partners and/or counselled or procured UberX Partners to commit the offences against ss 15, 27 and 70 of the Queensland Transport Act as alleged in paragraphs 95-96, 98 and 101-102: - by reason of the matters referred to in the preceding paragraph and paragraph 57 concerning knowledge and intention; and - (b) by engaging in the following acts: